 In order to inspire research on advanced meeting rich transcription, we propose the Multi-channel Multi-party Meeting Transcription Challenge (\textit{M2MeT}) based on the new AliMeeting corpus introduced above as well as the recently-released Aishell-4 corpus~\cite{fu2021aishell}.
 We particularly set up two main challenge tracks of speaker diarization and multi-speaker ASR.
-Meanwhile, we also set up two sub-track for both tracks: the first sub-track limits the usage of data while the second sub-track allows the participants to use extra constrained data.
-Rules and baseline systems are also released along with the corpus to further facilitate the research in meeting transcription.
+Meanwhile, we also set up two sub-tracks for both tracks: the first sub-track limits the usage of data while the second sub-track allows the participants to use extra constrained data.
+Challenge rules and baseline systems are also released along with the corpus.